morawi-cg/cloudservices/README.md

 <b>Load Balancing with 'NGINX':</b>
 <p>This web server is one of the fastest and most reliable web servers.
 It has taken a large portion of the web server market since its launch.
 Written in a very efficient way makes it the most suitable for large scale high load deployments.
-This template represents the configuration options that need to be finalized for this webserver to be running as a load balancer. <p>
+This template represents the configuration options that need to be finalized for this webserver to be running as a load balancer. </p>

 ```
 http {
     server {